Insights and inspiration from our community.

 Funding Climate Resilience: Trust, Enabling Conditions, and the Questions That Remain

 This is the fifth installment in a blog series from CA FWD and Insurance for Good.
-CA FWD and Insurance for Good have partnered to develop an actionable guidebook that outlines replicable funding and financing strategies for risk reduction and resilience.
 This blog summarizes key themes from recent discussions by the expert workgroup convened through the partnership.

 Exploring the Recent Growth in the California FAIR Plan